kumatheworld/kurose-ross-solutions/main.typ

 + There were 4 `Received:` header lines in the latest email in my inbox. @email_headers explains some of the following headers in the email: `Arc-Seal`, `X-Sg-Eid`, `X-Sg-Id`, `X-Received`, `Return-Path`, `Arc-Authentication-Results`, `X-Google-Smtp-Source`, `Mime-Version`, `Authentication-Results`, `X-Entity-Id`, `Arc-Message-Signature`, `Dkim-Signature`, `Dkim-Signature`, `X-Feedback-Id`, `Content-Type`, `Received-Spf`, `Delivered-To`, `Received`.
 For example, `Delivered-To` shows the recipient, which in the email coincided with my email address.
 + HOL blocking is a phenomenon where a large object in transmission prevents the subsequent elements from being transmitted.
 HTTP/2 attempts to solve it by sending objects in a round-robin manner, transmitting small chunks of objects alternatingly.
 + Yes, an organization’s Web server and mail server can have the exact same alias for a hostname because the host can open ports for both HTTP/HTTPS and SMTP at the same time.
 The type for the RR that contains the hostname of the mail server would be MX.
++ In my received email from `harvard.edu`, several headers including `Received` had a common IP address associated with `amazonses.com`, which is supposedly used by harvard.edu.
+I did not find an IP address in the header of another email from `gmail.com`.
 = Transport Layer
 = The Network Layer: Data Plane
 = The Network Layer: Control Plane